BenWhetton/keras-surgeon/README.md

-##Further improvements:
+##Future improvements:
 ###Architecture:
-Investigate more efficienct ways of modifying a layer in the middle of a model without re-building the whole network.
+Investigate more efficient ways of modifying a layer in the middle of a model without re-building the whole network.

 ###Performance: